DataDog/documentation/content/en/agent/logs/advanced_log_collection.md

 With Agent version 7.17+, the `replace_placeholder` string can expand references to capture groups such as `$1`, `$2` and so forth.
 If you want a string to follow the capture group with no space in between, use the format `${<GROUP_NUMBER>}`.

-For instance, to scrub user information from the log `User email: foo.bar@example.com`, using:
+For instance, to scrub user information from the log `User email: foo.bar@example.com`, use:

 * `pattern: "(User email: )[^@]*@(.*)"`
 * `replace_placeholder: "$1 masked_user@${2}"`

-Would send the following log to Datadog: `User email: masked_user@example.com`
+This sends the following log to Datadog: `User email: masked_user@example.com`

 ## Multi-line aggregation